 - User Interaction – Allowing user contribution improves community and repeat visits

-For me a Tag Cloud has been a paradox.
-When discussed in planning a new site they are always a good idea but in practice they often fall down or cause problems.
-The initial designs benefit from them but in practice they are rarely clicked and often ignored by visitors.
-The prospect of self-organising content is tempting but often more administration is created.
+For me, a Tag Cloud has been a paradox.
+When discussed in planning a new site, they are always a good idea, but in practice, they often fall down or cause problems.
+The initial designs benefit from them, but they are rarely clicked on and often ignored by visitors.
+The prospect of self-organising content is tempting, but often more administration is created.

 Essentially there is too much freedom and ambiguity.
-Do you tag an SEO tool website as “SEO”, “Tool”, “SEOTool”, “SEO Tool” or all of the above?
+Do you tag an SEO tool website as “SEO”, “Tool”, “SEOTool”, “SEO Tool”, or all of the above?
 Do you use singular or plural?
-If your searching for content, can you guarantee it has been tagged with the right keywords or could you be missing some things?
+If you’re searching for content, can you guarantee it has been tagged with the right keywords or could you be missing some things?

 Here is a breakdown of my issues with Tag Clouds:

 - User Generated – Your users can and will do what they like.
-While you will get some great users who tag perfectly others will make spelling mistakes and not care.
-Others still might bicker over pointless details such as the user of captilisation or singular/plural.
+While you will get some great users who tag perfectly, others will make spelling mistakes and not care.
+Others still might bicker over pointless details, such as the user of capitalisation or singular/plural.
 Users will use a mix of different ideas resulting in a total lack of cohesion.

 To illustrate my point, here are a couple of examples of how Tag Clouds are frustrating to me.
 These two examples show how this applies to group tag clouds (i.e. where many people can tag the same thing) and individual tag clouds (i.e. where the content owner/publisher only can tag).